petrusjohannesmaas/allies/README.md

 Each ally contains:
 - **Category**: A string representing the category of ally (e.g., family member, friend, etc.).
 - **Basic Info**: First name, last name, email, birthday, profile picture.
-- **Missions**: A list of commitments or obligations with a description and due date.
+- **Missions**: A list of commitments or obligations with a unique identifier, description, and due date.
 - **Note**: General notes related to the ally.

 ## Development Phases